wuxxin/salt-shared/node/README.md

 + state network
     + add internal bridge
-    + install and configure rpcbind and nfs-common to only listen to internal ip's
+    + install and configure nfs-common (and rpcbind) to only listen to internal ip's
+        + change pillar list: nfs:listen_ip to overwrite default list

 ## Example pillar